Jaika1/Networking-Library/README.md

 ## W.I.P Features
 - Document ***everything*** with XML and create library documentation via the use of doxygen
 - Find a way to forcibly stop all asynchronous tasks when the client and server are closed for cleaner shutdown.
-- Rework automatic type conversions and try to minimize the need to use the DynamicPacket class as much as possible to keep things simple.
+- Add Enums, Structs and 1D Arrays of supported types to the supported auto-conversion list